 Your pregnant body is constantly changing and growing, and as your pregnancy advances, your posture will naturally shift as well.
 After all, you’re carrying extra weight, which can impact how you naturally sit, stand, and move.
-As a chiropractor at Better Health Chiropractor Anchorage AK, I’ve helped many patients suffering from back pain due to the posture changes that take place in pregnancy.
+As a chiropractor at Anchorage, Alaska's Better Health Chiropractic, I’ve helped many patients suffering from back pain due to the posture changes that take place in pregnancy.
 Here are some reasons pregnancy affects your posture and some tips for maintaining good posture.

 Why Pregnancy Impacts Posture

 There are several reasons pregnancy can impact your posture.
 For starters, you have more weight to carry, which means that your body has to work harder to distribute the load.
 This extra weight often puts pressure on your back because your pelvis pushes forward and strains the muscles and ligaments in the back.
 You may feel the most pain and pressure in the lower back since it’s right behind your pelvis.
 Over the course of your pregnancy, your back and spine will experience a lot of change and may become tilted or unnaturally curved.

 In addition, your abdominal muscles become weaker during pregnancy.
 As your baby grows, these muscles stretch and lose strength since you’re not able to exercise them as effectively.
 If you don’t use a muscle group for an extended period of time, those muscles shrink and weaken.
 With weaker abs, your back is likely to take on more weight-bearing.
 Essentially, your back will try to support your body and core more, and lower back pain and strain become inevitable.

 Hormonal changes can also make your joints looser as your body grows.
 These changes are your body’s way of adjusting for your baby and delivery, but your joints won’t be as stable as they once were.
 When your joints are less stable, especially in the back, it’s more challenging for your spine to support your back and body as a whole.
 This is a recipe for poor posture and possible injury.